overleveraged-debt/Guruhitha-Vercel/README.md

-# Gruhita Properties and Finance - React Website
+# Guruhitha Properties and Finance - React Website

-A modern, responsive React application for Gruhita Properties and Finance, converted from a single-page HTML website to a structured React application using Vite, Tailwind CSS, and Lucide React icons.
+A modern, responsive React application for Guruhitha Properties and Finance, converted from a single-page HTML website to a structured React application using Vite, Tailwind CSS, and Lucide React icons.

 ## 🚀 Quick Start